Ainu people: Religion

 Ainu craftsmen, and the Ainu as a whole, traditionally believed that "anything made with deep sincerity was imbued with spirit and also became a [kamuy]".
 They also held the belief that ancestors and the power of the family could be invoked through certain patterns in art to protect them from malignant influences.

 The Ainu religion has no priests by profession.
 Instead, the village chief performs whatever religious ceremonies are necessary.
 Ceremonies are confined to making libations of sake, saying prayers, and offering willow sticks with wooden shavings attached to them.
 They are placed on an altar used to "send back" the spirits of killed animals.

-Ainu ceremonies for sending back bears are called Iyomante which dates back to AD 11.
+The Ainu are part of a larger collective of indigenous people who practice "arctolatry", or bear worship.
+The Ainu believe that the bear holds particular importance as Kim-un Kamuy's chosen method of delivering the gift of the bear's hide and meat to humans.
+Ainu ceremonies for sending back bears are called Iyomante which dates back to the 11th century AD.
 This ritual took place over several years and included the capture of a bear cub, who was then raised as a member of the family.
 Eventually, they would ritually kill the bear.
 Since they treated the bear well in life, the Ainu believed that in death, the spirit of the bear would ensure the well-being of its adoptive community.

-The Ainu people give thanks to the gods before eating and pray to the deity of fire in times of sickness.
+The Ainu people give thanks to the gods before eating and pray to Kamuy-huci in times of sickness.
+Kamuy-huci is also considered to be the Ainu people's most important female deity, thus cooking, which is associated closely with fire and the hearth, is a major symbol used in healing rites that occur right beside the hearth through shamans.
 Traditional Ainu belief holds that their spirits are immortal and that their spirits will be rewarded hereafter by ascending to kamuy mosir (Land of the Gods).